We have sleep apnea clinics conveniently located across British Columbia and Alberta.

 This premium service provides patients with support throughout their sleep health journey, from learning about what sleep apneais, to continuous monitoring of your sleep and tips on how to improve your sleep health.
 We discuss updates with patients over the phone and through email, in addition to our scheduled free face-to-face appointments.
 Patients also enjoy other benefits such as unlimited free distilled water refills for your CPAP humidifier, hassle-free insurance claims, and product warranty coordination.

 Appointments are made by visiting one of our clinics, through our online booking form or by calling your preferred clinic.

 We also offer a text service and welcome emails too.
 While no doctor referral is needed to come into our clinics, we will need a doctor referral to complete any Home Sleep Testing.
 We’ll be happy to assist you with this process!
 We also offer a fax line for physicians who choose to refer patients to Snore MD – health professionals can download our referral forms here.
 We pride ourselves on providing a convenient service by locating our wheelchair friendly clinics along main highways, and near local grocery or coffee shops where ample parking is available.
 Find your nearest clinic here.

 You can talk to us about your sleep!
 As your local sleep expert, we can discuss your sleep issues, explain what a healthy sleep looks like and what sleep apnea is—all without a referral from your doctor.

-According to Statistcs Canada, nearly one-third of Canadians adults were considered “at-risk” to suffer from sleep apnea in 2016 and 2017.
+According to Statistics Canada, nearly one-third of Canadian adults were considered “at-risk” to suffer from sleep apnea in 2016 and 2017.